tanqhnguyen/cacheup/README.md

 # CacheUp
 A general purpose caching library using multiple data storages

-At the moment, `CacheUp` supports 2 data storages `memory` and `redis`.
+At the moment, `CacheUp` supports 2 data storages `memory`, `file` and `redis`.
 The API for all storages are the same, so storages can be switched without changing any code

 ## Redis
 `CacheUp` supports the use of multiple redis servers through consistent hashing algorithm.
 The mechanism is quite simple at first and does not support re-hashing keys when adding/removing servers (could be added in the future versions)

-The simpliest configuration for `redis` when using `CacheUp`
+The sample configuration for `redis` when using `CacheUp`
 ```javascript
 var cache = new Cacheup({
   servers: [